Gardening for wildlife

 - Plant flowers in which you can see the pollen and nectar yourself.
 If you can see it, most pollinators probably can too.
 Many bedding plants are sterile and pretty useless for pollinators.

-A wildflower patch or mini-meadow (if you're lucky to have the space) will bring a wide variety of wildlife into your garden and provide colours, scents and sounds throughout summer.
 Wildflowers are amazing for bumblebees and other pollinating insects like hoverflies and they also provide food for birds, voles, shrews, hedgehogs and other small mammals.
-Read our guide on how to Grow your own mini-meadow or buy a Wildflower Meadow Starter Kit from our shop, which includes wildflower seeds and information about creating a wildflower meadow.
+Find out how to Grow your own wildflower meadow